How to write briefs that deliver great design work

 Think about getting the conflict and emotion of the challenge into the statement.
 The mental imagery you create with the language you use is important.
 It might be the articulation of a negative customer perception or an exciting opportunity to take the market by storm.

-Sharing visuals to bring the brand and design challenge to life is also useful to give the designer a feel for the style, tonality and visual handwriting you are trying to capture.
-Provide images of things that will be present alongside the new design work, existing visuals or campaigns.
+Sharing visuals to bring the brand and design challenge to life is also useful to give the designer a feel for the style, tonality, and visual handwriting you are trying to capture.
+Provide images of things that will be present alongside the new design work, existing visuals, or campaigns.
 Share images or colors you like, or you think might work for the project.
 Show images of taking an idea too far to give some boundaries.

 Don’t try to crack the problem, you’re paying the professionals for that but if you have an idea of which direction you’d like it to go in, it’s much better to share it upfront.
 Be prepared for the designers to challenge it if they think another direction would be stronger in meeting your brief.

-It is critical you outline exactly what you expect the design/agency to deliver.
+You must outline exactly what you expect the design/agency to deliver.
 Is the brief for 2D work or also 3D.
 How many initial concepts do you want to see?
 How many finished design iterations will there be?
 Do you want design files or print-ready artworks on handover?
 If you’re doing a rebrand do you need new visual brand guidelines developing?

 Good design work costs money.
 A full brand redesign is going to need a significant budget, versus a design extension or adaptation.
 To come to a suitable budget consider: the brief; deliverables; timings; and the impact on your brand of the design work.